Portland High School (Michigan)

 Portland High School is a public secondary school in Portland, Michigan, United States.
 It serves grades 9-12 for the Portland Public Schools.

 The school was originally founded in 1881.
 The current building used was built in 1991.

 Athletics

-Portland’s athletic rivals are the Ionia Bulldogs.
-Portland goes by the Raiders.
-In football, Ionia hasn’t beaten Portland since 2004.
+Portland’s fields teams in the following sports: baseball, basketball, cross country, football, soccer, track and field, wrestling, tennis, swimming, softball, and volleyball.

 Demographics

 The demographic breakdown of the 671 students enrolled for the 2018–19 school year was: